 Appendix F: Employment Density Guidance provides additional details about considerations jurisdictions could use when selecting the assumptions.

-1 Gross square footage simply refers to the total square footage of the building, including walls.
-Gross square footage capacity is calculated as the floor area ratio (FAR) the parcel size in square feet.
+&lt;sup>4 Gross square footage simply refers to the total square footage of the building, including walls.
+Gross square footage capacity is calculated as the floor area ratio (FAR) \ the parcel size in square feet.